FeelingFun/sxtools/README.md

 ### Assign to Crease Set
 The tool supports a workflow where creasing is limited to five values.
 This section provides quick creasing assignment buttons.

+### Swap Layer Sets
+Create and switch between parallel layer stacks.
+Allows for creation of color variants that are more extensive than simple re-paletted elements.

 ## Exporting
 Press the button to generate export objects.
 The tool will automatically lay them out in a grid, and allows for the exported data channels to be viewed in the viewport.